isomerpages/csc-corp/pages/faq.md

 		<p class="mini-header">My Label Went Missing</p>
 		<p>You can reprint your name label if you need to.
 You can do so at any time between 8.00am to 5.15pm on the day of your class.</p>
 		<p class="mini-header">I’m Replacing My Colleague</p>
 		<p>Contact your Training Coordinator to find out the title or code of the programme you are supposed to attend.
-Once you have that information, you can enter it any of the kiosks to e-register your attendance.
+Once you have that information, you can enter it at any of the kiosks to e-register your attendance.
 The kiosk will prompt you to key in the name of the colleague you are replacing, so please have this information ready as well.</p>
 		<p class="mini-header">The Colleague I’m Replacing Has Turned Up for Class</p>
 		<p>Please double check with your Training Coordinator.
 If you still need to replace your colleague, please approach the Course Administrator or Trainer for further assistance.</p>
 		<p class="mini-header">I’ve Been Replaced By Mistake</p>